Published on 17 Dec 2021

 Having looked at both its physical and psychological benefits, it comes as no surprise that strength training is an essential part of active ageing.
 In fact, more than half of active agers who participate in our Circuit Training programmes can walk for longer and enjoy greater muscle strength, keeping them in shape well into their later years.

-If you are looking for an elderly gym in Singapore that checks all the boxes in this article, call us at 6214 3023!
-To keep our clients safe during the COVID-19 pandemic, our gyms and fitness programmes are also managed in line with the Ministry of Health’s prevailing guidelines.
+If you are looking for an elderly gym in Singapore that checks all the boxes in this article, contact us today!

 ¹Declining muscle mass is part of aging, but that does not mean you are helpless to stop it.
 (Source)